madzhup/graphql-playground/README.md

 ```

 ## Middleware
-Graphql Voyager has middleware for the next frameworks:
+Graphql Playground has middleware for the next frameworks:

 ### Express